Contact Us for a Free Consultation (213) 542-0979

 • Penal Code 664/187 PC – attempted murder.

-What Am I Actually Facing if Charged with Assault with a Deadly Weapon?
+What Am I Facing if Charged with Assault with a Deadly Weapon?

-There's a lot of assault with a deadly weapon cases charged in Los Angeles county.
+There is a lot of assault with a deadly weapon case charged in Los Angeles County.
 You're typically facing a lengthy prison sentence:

 • especially if the deadly weapon was a gun,

-• especially if the crime involved some sort of gang violence, and
+• especially if the crime involved some gang violence and

 But these assault with a deadly weapon cases have more than meets the eye a lot of the time.

-First and foremost, it's a wobbler crime, which basically means it can be charged as a felony or a misdemeanor.
-So, a lot of times you see not so egregious charges being filed as felonies that really should be misdemeanors.
+First and foremost, it's a wobbler crime, which means it can be charged as a felony or a misdemeanor.
+So, many times, not-so-egregious charges are filed as felonies that should be misdemeanors.

-We've been very successful in knocking weak assault with a deadly weapon cases down to misdemeanor cases.
-If you're charged with a misdemeanor, you're no longer looking at prison.
+We've successfully knocked weak assault with a deadly weapon case down to misdemeanor cases.
+You're no longer looking at prison if you're charged with a misdemeanor.
 You're also not looking at a strike.

-Typically, assault with a deadly weapon is a strike pursuant to the three strikes law of California.
-However, if it's charged as a misdemeanor, it cannot be a strike.
+Typically, assault with a deadly weapon is a strike under California's three strikes law.
+However, it cannot be a strike if it's charged as a misdemeanor.

 Review of the ADW Circumstances

 You also have to look at the conduct.
 What's going on?
-Sometimes, someone will become angry, display a gun and threaten to shoot another person.
-That's certainly going to be viewed upon as very serious.
+Sometimes, someone will become angry, display a gun, and threaten to shoot another person.
+That's undoubtedly going to be viewed as very serious.

-If, on the other hand, somebody's attacking another person and they assault them with their foot and hurt them, that may not be as serious, especially if you have a potential self-defense claim, you we have to look at the circumstances of the case.
+If, on the other hand, somebody's attacking another person and they assault them with their foot and hurt them, that may not be as serious, especially if you have a potential self-defense claim; you have to look at the circumstances of the case.

 I've seen PC 245(a)(1) assault with a deadly weapon in LA County filed for a variety of different reasons.

-• Somebody could become angry and are driving a vehicle and ram their vehicle into another vehicle or swerve toward somebody;
+• Somebody could become angry and drive a vehicle and ram their car into another car or swerve toward somebody;

 • You can hit somebody with your hands and be charged with assault with a deadly weapon, especially if you end up hurting the person seriously;

-• Using a knife is another big area where we see assault with a deadly weapon charges be filed.
+• Using a knife is another big area where we see assault with deadly weapon charges filed.

-The interesting thing about assault with a deadly weapon is, you don't have to make contact with the person.
+The exciting thing about assault with a deadly weapon is you don't have to make contact with the person.
 You don't have to hurt them.

-If you display a gun in a menacing manner, you pointed it at that person, you just assaulted them with a deadly weapon.
+If you menacingly display a gun, you point it at that person; you just assault them with a deadly weapon.

 You'd be looking at prison.
-You'd be looking at a strike and you'd be looking at a whole host of other problems that you obviously don't want.
+You'd be looking at a strike, and you'd be looking at a whole host of other problems that you don't want.

 Best Defense Strategy for ADW Cases

-So, your best strategy if you're charged with assault with a deadly weapon is to hire somebody like me who's been practicing in LA county for nearly three decades and have handled hundreds of these cases and have had very successful results.
+So, your best strategy if you're charged with assault with a deadly weapon is to hire somebody like me.
+I've been practicing in LA County for nearly three decades, have handled hundreds of these cases, and have had very successful results.

-Sometimes is a case where we're going to fight the case all the way through a jury trial and we decide that when we sit down and meet and talk about whether or not you've got a defense that can win.
+Sometimes, there is a case where we're going to fight the case through a jury trial, and we decide when we sit down and talk about whether you've got a defense that can win.

 • whether you have a criminal record;